Goa Gospels

 Seagulls soaring towards food

-• Carry extra clothes if you plan to swim.
-Else carry extra money for speedboats.
+• Spare clothes if you swim.
+Otherwise carry an extra 100 INR for the speedboat.

 Without Fear or Favour